 According to the data released by regulator DGCA, missed baggage continues to be among the top three complaints of fliers in India.
 In fact, mishandled baggage is one of the biggest issues in the aviation industry worldwide costing billions of dollars each year.

-This guide explains what you should do if your baggage is lost during travel or at the airport.
+This guide explains what you should do in case your baggage is lost during travel at an Indian airport.

 Baggage Lost At Indian Airport During Departure

 In spite of all the technological advancements, airlines are still handled by humans and mistakes do happen.